 For a time, the Radio 4 frequency was best-known for the regional news bulletins that it delivered from Mondays to Saturdays.
 However, the news bulletin broadcasts ended in the 1980s, and Radio 4 started to find its own voice instead.

-Additionally, the launch of the new Radio 5 channel in 1990 saw the loss of various educational channels and programming from the Radio 4 landscape.
+Additionally, the launch of the new Radio 5 channel in 1990 reduced the number of educational channels and programming from the Radio 4 landscape.

 Between January and March 1991, the FM broadcasts were officially replaced by a dedicated news service covering the Gulf War.

-In September 1991, it was also decided to place Radio 4 officially on FM, as coverage for this signal had extended aggressively across the UK, replacing the old-fashioned long-wave solutions.
+In September 1991, Radio 4 was placed officially on FM, as coverage for this signal had extended aggressively across the UK, replacing the old-fashioned long-wave solutions.

-If you’re used to listening to the shows and music that are available from BBC One and BBC 2, then you’ll get a very different experience from Radio 4.
+If you’re used to listening to the shows and music available on BBC One and BBC 2, then you’ll get a very different experience from Radio 4.